Home

 What Causes Flea Allergies in Your Cat?

-Some cats develop severe issues from flea bites.
-Your cat's reaction to a flea bite can range from mildly irritating to severely uncomfortable.
+Some cats have severe flea allergies.
+The allergies develop from flea bites.
+Your cat's reaction to a single flea bite can range from mildly irritating to severely uncomfortable.

 The allergic reaction is caused by a sensitivity to flea saliva.
-When this insect bites your cat, it releases a small amount of saliva into the skin.
-Flea saliva contains anticoagulants that may cause a rash and can lead your cat to scratch and bite until his skin bleeds.
+When the parasite bites your cat or kitten, it releases a small amount of saliva into the skin.
+Flea saliva contains anticoagulants that may cause a rash and can lead your cat to scratch and bite until his or her skin bleeds.

 Is Your Cat Suffering?